microsoft/autogen/README.md

 **Note:** The previous package name `pyautogen` will remain valid for a transitional period.
 However, we encourage users to switch to the new, more intuitive `autogen` package name, as `pyautogen` will eventually be deprecated.

+📄 **License Change**
+With this new release and package name, we are officially switching to the Apache 2.0 license.
+This enhances our commitment to open-source collaboration while providing additional protections for contributors and users alike.

 :fire: Aug 24, 2024: A new organization [autogen-ai](https://github.com/autogen-ai) is created to host the development of AutoGen and related projects with open governance.
 We invite collaborators from all organizations and individuals.